F5Networks/f5-ci-docs/docs/kubernetes/kctlr-f5-resource.rst

 `````````````

 The :code:`data.frontend` property defines the objects you want to create on the BIG-IP system for a specific Service.
-In this section, you can :ref:`define a custom virtual server <kctlr-per-svc-vs>` using the :code:`virtualServer` properties or :ref:`deploy an iApp <kctlr-deploy-iapps>` using the :code:`iApp` properties.
+In this section, you can :ref:`define a custom virtual server <kctlr-per-svc-vs>` using the :code:`virtualServer` properties.

 - `k8s-bigip-ctlr virtual server configuration parameters`_
-- `k8s-bigip-ctlr iApp configuration parameters`_

-The iApp configuration parameters include a set of customizable ``iappVariables`` parameters.
-These custom user-defined parameters must correspond to fields in the iApp template you want to launch.
-You can also define the `iApp pool member table`_ that the iApp creates on the BIG-IP system.

-.. tip:: With the iApp configuration parameters, you can also deploy objects across BIG-IP modules (for example, ASM and LTM).

 .. _f5 resource backend: